 The patient booklet was updated in 2023.

 Colorectal surgery, also known as bowel or colon surgery, is needed to take out unhealthy sections of your bowel.
 The bowels are located in your belly.
 They help your body to get nutrients and fluids from your food.
 The bowels also move waste out of your body.

 There are two ways to do the surgery.
 Your surgeon will explain which one is best for you.
 In a laparoscopic procedure the surgeon will make four to six small cuts in your belly.
 With the help of a small camera, the surgeon uses special instruments to remove the unhealthy part of the bowel through these small cuts.
 In an open procedure, the surgeon makes a single cut on your belly that is larger (about 10 to 20 cm).
 The surgeon can then remove the unhealthy parts of the bowel without using a camera.

-Our patient booklet and animated resource are designed to help you navigate the surgical journey, including after you’re discharged.
+Our patient booklet and animated resources for colorectal surgery and colorectal day surgery are designed to help you navigate the surgical journey, including after you’re discharged.
 They offer evidence-informed approaches that can reduce complications after surgery and the length of time you stay in the hospital.
 They can also make your experience in the health system better, helping you work as a team with your healthcare providers.